jdwije/LEWT/README.md

 # LEWT

 LEWT is a command line program & library written in Ruby that can help you invoice customers, manage expenses, generate reports and much more.
-It is designed to encourage lazy accounting and to get more out of it.
-It is also designed to be extended with minimal friction making integrating it with your existing setups (or creating entirely new ones) as painless as it can get.
+It is designed to encourage lazy accounting, to get more out of it, and to be extended with minimal friction.

 **Features**